by Pam de Ocampo and Christine Gray

 Jonathan Cahn, Edgar’s son, started off the program welcoming everyone who came to celebrate Edgar.

-James Sandman, President of the Legal Services Corporation, honored Edgar with the most heartfelt words (read his speech here).
+James Sandman, President of the Legal Services Corporation, honored Edgar with heartfelt words (read his speech here).
 He spoke to the significance of the founding of the Legal Services program and its impact today.

 “Today the Legal Services Corporation is the country’s single largest funder of civil legal aid programs.
 We fund 134 independent legal aid programs with more than 800 offices serving every county in every state, and the American territories as well.
 No matter where you are in the United States, there is an LSC-funded legal aid program serving low-income people.
 Edgar did that.”